 Who to report an alarm to

-If an alarm has been going off for at least 20 minutes in every hour, use our online Environmental Health report form during the week.
+If an alarm has been going off for at least 20 minutes every hour, use our online Environmental Health report form to report this during the week.

 Find out how to report other noise issues.

 What we need to know

-When reporting a building alarm, please tell us the exact address.
+When reporting a building alarm you should tell us the exact address.

-If you’re reporting a car alarm, please give us the location, make, model, colour and registration number of the vehicle.
+If you’re reporting a car alarm, you should give us the details of the car including:

-This means we can check our records for any contact details to help us sort the issue as quickly as possible.
+This information means we can check our records for any contact details to help us sort the issue as quickly as possible.

 When we can show an alarm is causing a problem, we’ll take all possible steps to contact the person responsible for it.
 Where that’s not possible, we may disable or silence the alarm.